 8. Red Wine

-These are the 8 best alcoholic beverages you can drink without worrying about consuming too many calories in just one drink.
+These are the 8 best alcohol for weight loss you can drink without worrying about consuming too many calories in just one drink.
 However, there are a few you must stay away from.
 Scroll down to find out what they are!

 Which Alcohols To Avoid Drinking